intuition-dev/mbToolBelt/custel/custel1/readme.md

 # Vanilla Custom Elements

 Over the years there were many .js libraries related to components that come and go.
-Examples of component libs include React, Vue, Angular, etc. And they all lost out to the native / browser-built-in: the custom element API.
+ And they all lost out to the native / browser-built-in: the custom element API.
-Modern browsers has built in support for Vanilla Custom Elements!
+Modern browsers has built in support for Vanilla Custom Elements (CE) !

 ## Example:

 There are many hello world examples of custom elements, and here is another one.
-Download this folder you can run it with a local http server.
+Download this folder you can run with a local http server.

 ## Reviewing the example use of a Custom Element